Base Umpiring Essentials

 Face "chest-to-ball" and reverse pivot to the play once the ball is thrown

-- When a hit ball is fielded, you should jog to the position where you want to make the call from, with your chest facing to the ball.
+- Quickly after a hit, jog to the position where you want to make the call from, with your chest facing to the ball.
 When the fielder releases the ball, you should then reverse pivot on your foot to observe the play at the base / runner.
 The videos below show examples of these techniques.

 - For balls hit into the outfield, you have more time to get into position and get set, so the timing of the reverse pivot is not as crucial as it is with balls hit and fielded within the infield.